What's the importance of pots in the garden?

 Container gardening has evolved dramatically since its first inception.
 These days basically anything can go in a pot: from perennials to veggies and herbs, succulents to shrubs…even trees.

-If you’re not convinced about growing in pots, here’s a list of the MANY reasons why you should get started right now - no matter where you live:
+Here’s a list of the MANY reasons why you should get started with a container garden right now - no matter where you live:

 Pots doesn’t take up much space; allowing you to grow plants on a balcony, patio, indoors on windowsills or rooms with adequate light.